Email marketing

 Harry Potter Day (May 2nd)

-Harry Potter is a $34 billion brand.
 The books, movies, games, and toys are still everywhere 28 years after the first book release, and still get new fans.
 And don’t forget about the upcoming TV show that targets a 2026 premiere.
-That means Harry Potter is a hot topic and his Day can be celebrated by every brand: you can be sure you’ll find one, or many, fans of the famous wizard among your subscribers.
+That means Harry Potter is a hot topic and this is a flexible theme most brands can use: you can be sure you’ll find one, or many, fans of the famous wizard among your subscribers.

 This is a go-to date for toy and collectible businesses, but there are opportunities to jump in, like this example for Larson Jewelers: they used their custom jewelry machines to build some Harry Potter-themed rings just for the date.